 Bricks are the foundation of a masonry chimney.
 Most masonry chimneys are made up of clay bricks (red bricks).
-And if they’re not in good condition, the structural integrity of your chimney is at stake.
+And if they’re not in good condition, your chimney’s structural integrity is at stake.

-If left without care and maintenance, cracks can start to form on bricks and in the masonry joints between them.
-These cracks enlarge over time and cause serious problems if not properly patched early on.
+If left without care and maintenance, cracks can form on bricks and in the masonry joints between them.
+These cracks enlarge over time and cause severe problems if not properly patched early.

-Patching these cracks early on can literally save you thousands of dollars and ensure your safety and that of your family.
-Thankfully, it’s fairly easy to spot cracks and patch them up.
+Patching these cracks early on can save you thousands of dollars and ensure your safety and that of your family.
+Thankfully, it’s pretty easy to spot cracks and patch them up.
 Here’s an easy-to-follow guide on how to patch a chimney.
 However, you can also get professional assistance.

 A flue is essentially a vertical duct that starts from the firebox (where the fire is ignited) and ends at the top.
 The purpose of a chimney flue is to take exhaust combustion gasses from the fireplace out of your home.

 Without a flue, the smoke will have nowhere to go, and combined with heat, it can cause a house fire.
-Fire can also break loose if there are any cracks inside your flue allowing it to get to combustible materials inside your home e.g. drywall.
+Fire can also break loose if cracks inside your flue allow it to get to combustible materials inside your home, e.g., drywall.

 A wythe is a vertical, single-brick masonry wall used to separate chimney flues.